Vitaly Vulf

-Vitaly Yakovlevich Vulf (Russian: Вита́лий Я́ковлевич Вульф, 23 May 1930 – 13 March 2011) was a Russian art, drama, film critic, literary critic, translator, TV and radio broadcaster and critic.
+Vitaly Yakovlevich Vulf (Russian: Вита́лий Я́ковлевич Вульф, 23 May 1930 – 13 March 2011) was a Russian art, drama, film critic, literary critic, translator, TV and radio broadcaster.

 Biography

 Vitaly Vulf was born in Baku, where his father Yakov (who died in January 1956) was a lawyer.
 Vulf's mother, Helen Yelena Belenkaya, graduated from Baku University and was a teacher of Russian language.
 She died in 1974.

 Vitaly Yakovlevich dreamed of going to GITIS.
 However, his father insisted that he received a serious education.
 So after graduating from high school Vitaly Vulf enrolled at the Moscow State University law school.
 However, owing to Antisemitism, Vitaly Vulf could not obtained a position as a lawyer.
 For the same reason he failed to obtain admission to the graduate school, in spite of getting straight A's on the admission exams in 1955.

 Death

-Vulf died in Moscow on March 13, 2011 at the age of 80.
+Vulf died of prostate cancer in Moscow on March 13, 2011 at the age of 80.